Pros: Comfortable interior; exceptional turning radius; bold styling; decent acceleration

 In the cockpit there’s SiriusXM radio, Bluetooth connectivity with audio streaming capability and an excellent voice-recognition system for tasks like entering navigation destinations.
 The navigation includes XM’s traffic reporting, but still seemed to route us right through the middle of the worst traffic instead of finding alternate routes for directions.

 Performance & Fuel Economy

 All trims of the Quest come with a 3.5-liter V6 engine paired to a continuously variable transmission, which controls all the gear ratios without actually shifting gears.
-The combination is good for 260 horsepower and 240 lb-ft of torque, which does a decent job of moving the nearly 4,400-lb van from a standstill.
+The combination is good for 260 horsepower and 240 lb-ft of torque, which does a decent job of moving the nearly-4,400-pound van from a standstill.

 Where the weight does come in handy is ride comfort, where nothing but the largest road seams or potholes seem to unsettle the big van.
-The Quest's ride is plush compared to other minivans, adding to the luxurious feel of the LE model.

 Other Cars to Consider

-Chrysler Town & Country: The heavy hitter of the minivan game does come with rear seat entertainment as an option, but doesn't do it as well as the Quest, and doesn't have near the interior refinement of the Nissan.
+Chrysler Town & Country – The heavy hitter of the minivan game does come with rear-seat entertainment as an option, but doesn’t do it as well as the Quest, and doesn’t have near the interior refinement of the Nissan.

-Honda Odyssey: The Odyssey has gone through similar transformations as the Quest, and is arguably the closest competitor to the Nissan.
-The Quest's styling is a bit more striking, and if you outfit the Honda with a near-identical spec sheet, it will cost $1,000 more.
+Honda Odyssey– The Odyssey has gone through similar transformations as the Quest, and is arguably the closest competitor to the Nissan.
+The Quest’s styling is a bit more striking, and if you outfit the Honda with a near-identical spec sheet, it will cost $1,000 more.